LunaticNeko/glowise/README.md

 Licensing
 ---------

 ISE-3's author does not allow mod pack redistribution and asset modification.
 However, since this term does not discuss about *patching* the mod, I am currently in the process of permission request.
 That means, if it is denied, I will have to delete this repository.
-I hope nobody hasn't really downloaded this yet.
+I hope nobody hasn't really downloaded this yet. *NO ENDORSEMENT OR AFFILIATION IS IMPLIED*

 For my work in this mod, please treat this mod like other Starbound mods that have following as their copyright notice: